Codeception/codeception.github.com/docs/02-GettingStarted.markdown

 {% endhighlight %}

-## Scenarios
+## Writing Sample Scenario

 By default tests are written as a narrative scenarios.
 To make a php file valid scenario it's name should have a Cept suffix.

-Let's say, we created a file "tests/acceptance/SinginCept.php"
+Let's say, we created a file "tests/acceptance/SigninCept.php"

 {% highlight php %}